auremoser/mozsci/projects/16-04-studygroups.md

 	*[Study Group Interest Survey Responses](https://docs.google.com/spreadsheets/u/1/d/1fPKqnY8OtH2tMk028dbnwvwntt1SlNQhf_pgMO3kW9s/edit#gid=1099487764&vpid=A2)

 ### ISSUES

+Here are some problems surfaced in the audit of Study Group Materials.

 	* communication - community is greater than eng/por/ben
 	* x-org potential - repo is currently only used for study groups though the site/lesson model could be more modular
 	* visibility - community does does not